 The Board may approve or disapprove all Consent Agenda items in a single vote.
 However, any matter on the Consent Agenda may be removed from the Consent Agenda and discussed as a regular agenda item upon the request of any Board member.

-A. Payroll Reports
+APayroll Reports

 B. Accounts Payable Reports